Catoca diamond mine: 2021 tailings leak

 In July 2021, waste material from the mine leaked into the nearby Tshikapa river.
 The Democratic Republic of the Congo stated the contaminated water killed 12 people, and sickened more than 4,000.
 After the DRC announced it would pursue monetary damages, the state-controlled miner MIBA signed a diamond mining partnership agreement with Alrosa, but did not mention the recent leak.

 The spill turned the river red and killed large numbers of fish, but Catoca claimed the spill did not contain heavy metals.
 Independent testing found the presence of nickel and uranium contamination.
 Satellite imaging collected by the European Space Agency's Sentinel-2 was able to infer the extent of the impact on water quality by observing the change in the river's color.
 The government of the DRC initially said it would pursue unspecified monetary damages for the incident, but as of October 2022, no talks had taken place.

 Geology

-The Catoca diamond deposit occurs in a kimberlite pipe.
+The Catoca diamond deposit occurs in the biggest kimberlite pipe situated in the Lucapa structure in north-east Angola.

+The pipe is roughly circular with a surface diameter of approximately 900 metres and a surface area of 64 hectares.

+The pipe contains various kimberlite facies, including crater, diatreme, and hypabyssal rocks.
+The upper layers consist of tuffaceous sandstones and mudstones deposited in a crater lake that once occupied the volcanic vent.